xerc/mac-install-guide/ruby/index.md

 With this article, you'll set up a development environment with Ruby on a Mac.
 This guide is for beginners as well as experienced developers setting up a new computer.
 For installing Ruby on Rails (the web application framework), switch to the guide [Install Ruby on Rails on macOS](https://learn-rails.com/install-rails-mac/index.html) for details about installing Node, Yarn, and Rails after Ruby.

-This guide provides details with explanations of how and why:
+This installation guide provides complete details with explanations of how and why for each step:

 > This is the most complete guide to installing Ruby on a Mac.
 - [find and open the macOS terminal](/ruby/14.html)